mvdh7/calkulate/docs/inputs.md

     `np.genfromtxt` returns all the data in the titration file as a 2-dimensional NumPy array.  `calkulate.io.read_dat` then extracts the columns identified by `titrant_amount_col`, `measurement_col` and `temperature_col` into fields `"titrant_amount"`, `"mixture_measurement"` and `"mixture_temperature"` of a dict `tt`.

     Before going further with Calkulate, you should make sure that you can import one of your titration files successfully using `calk.io.read_dat`.
 You won't actually call this function directly, but you need to know any optional settings it requires for your titration files.
+Assemble these optional settings in a dict and check they work.
+For example, if you needed to skip 5 header lines, not 2, your file was comma-delimited, not tab-, and there was an extra column between the measurement data and the temperature:

+    ```python
+    import calkulate as calk

+    # Assemble input arguments
+    fname = "my_dat_file.dat"
+    read_dat_kwargs = {
+        "skip_header": 5,
+        "temperature_col": 3,
+        "delimiter": ",",
+    }

+    # Run the import function
+    tt = calk.io.read_dat(fname, **read_dat_kwargs)

+    # Check the output looks good
+    print(tt["titrant_amount")  # prints out the amount of titrant column
+    print(tt["mixture_measurement"])  # prints out the measurement column (e.g. EMF)
+    print(tt["mixture_temperature"])  # prints out the temperature
+    ```

+    Keep a note of `read_dat_kwargs` - you'll need it later!

 ## The titration table